ChabanovX/quizee/README.md

 # Quizee API

 ## Project Description
-Quizee is a backend API for creating and managing quizzes.
+This is a backend API for creating and managing quizzes.
 This API allows users to register, log in, and manage their quizzes securely using JWT authentication.
 The project is built using Flask, Flask-RESTX, and SQLAlchemy, providing a robust framework for developing and maintaining the application.

 ## Feature List
 - **User Authentication**: Secure user registration and login using JWT tokens.